Malawi braces for ruling on alleged election fraud - Journal du Cameroun

 Chakwera called on his supporters to welcome the ruling with “open arms” as a base for “rebuilding our nation”.

-Meanwhile, the army and police said additional security measures would be deployed on judgement day.
+Meanwhile, the army and police said additional security measures would be deployed Monday.

 “Nobody should be worried about security,” commander Vincent Nundwe told AFP.